davicami/restaurant-page/README.md

 # restaurant-page

-Restaurant page created with HTML, CSS and JS.
+Restaurant page created with HTML, CSS and JS and webpack.